Lisa Genova: Inside the O'Briens

 Inside the O'Briens was published by Gallery Books in April 2015.
 It focuses on members of the O'Brien family, several of whom have inherited Huntington's disease, and how the disease affects their lives and relationships.
-It was nominated for the Goodreads Choice Award for Fiction in 2015.
-It was a #1 hardcover fiction title in Canada and a New York Times bestseller.
+It was nominated for the Goodreads Choice Award for fiction in 2015.
+It was a No. 1 hardcover fiction title in Canada and a New York Times bestseller.

 Every Note Played

 Every Note Played is Genova's fifth novel and was released in March 2018.
 It follows the main character, a pianist by trade, as he discovers and lives with a diagnosis of ALS.

+More or Less Maddy

+More or Less Maddy is Genova's sixth novel and was released in January 2025.
+It follows the main character, a stand-up comedian, as she deals with her diagnosis of bipolar disorder.